 Now, here comes an interesting question!
 Most workplaces have chemicals in the air that are harmful to health.
 Therefore, prolonged exposure to those substances must be avoided.
 These chemicals include carbon monoxide, benzene, formaldehyde, nitrogen dioxide, naphthalene, radon, polycyclic aromatic hydrocarbon, trichloroethylene, and tetrachloroethylene.
 These chemicals cause indoor air quality pollution that is very harmful to human health.
 Several spots within a working building serve as sources of chemical contaminants.
 The byproducts from garbage, building exhaust, poorly located vents, and volatile organic compounds are no doubt, injurious to health.

 It is imperative for businesses to take notice of the health problems of employees.
-Because these can lead to reduced productivity and will negatively impact the workplace environment.
+Employees are a company’s biggest asset and protecting them is the responsibility of the employer.
+Workers’ compensation policies from the likes of ICW Group or similar insurance companies can help in this regard.
+In the event of an employee falling sick, such policies can help by providing wage replacement and medical benefits in exchange for relinquishment of the employee’s right to sue for negligence.
+However, avoiding employee health problems can lead to reduced productivity and will negatively impact the workplace environment.
 Also noticing employee health will identify problems within the organization’s building.
 Because mitigating mold problems before more employees get sick is a top priority.

 In industrialized areas where employees continue to breathe in carbon monoxide through the air vents from outside.
 Moreover, people smoking near the fresh-air-intake vents contribute to inhalation of second-hand smoke by the workers inside the building.
 Printers, fax machines, cleaning products and pesticides used within a building can result in ozone emission.
 Resulting in a health crisis of employees.
 Unexplained itching may be due to exposure to fibrous glass from the lining of air-duct.
 Throat irritation and continuous coughing may be due to improper or harsh carpet cleaners.